Forensic Scientist

 Recently, one of my daughter's friends was dosed with Visine eye drops presumed to be in her drink.
 Malicious activity?
 A date rape attempt?
 Is there a way to test for Visine in a drink, or in food?

-Asked by Bill almost 7 years ago
+Asked by Bill about 7 years ago

 The perpetrator could be imitating a scene from the movie “Wedding Crashers” in which they put Visine in a man’s drink to give him diarrhea and vomiting.
 However Google tells me that’s not what it actually does, it can cause drowsiness and can be dangerous.
 So the motivation depends on whether the perpetrator knew what the actual effects would be or not.